sp1187/veesem/README.md

 ## Build instructions

-* Required dependencies: SDL2, OpenGL
+* Required dependencies: SDL2, OpenGL, CMake (for building)
 * Supported compilers: GCC or Clang with C++20 support.
 MSVC is not supported.

 ### Steps
 1. Create a `build` directory and change working directory to it.
 2. Run `cmake .. -DCMAKE_BUILD_TYPE=Release`.
-    - When building on Windows, you probably need to specify the path of your SDL2 MinGW development package directory with `-DCMAKE_MODULE_PATH`, e.g. `-DCMAKE_MODULE_PATH=~/SDL2-2.30.11/x86_64-w64-mingw32/`.
+    - When building on Windows, you may need to specify the path of your SDL2 MinGW development package directory with `-DCMAKE_MODULE_PATH`, e.g. `-DCMAKE_MODULE_PATH=~/SDL2-2.30.11/x86_64-w64-mingw32/`.
-3. Run `make` or whatever the equivalent is in your preferred CMake generator.
+3. Run `cmake --build .`.
+Add `-j` flag followed by number of threads for parallel building.
 4. You should now have a working `veesem` executable.
     - For Windows, remember to also copy the DLL from the SDL2 development package directory to the directory of the executable.
       The DLL can usually be found in `x86_64-w64-mingw32/bin`.
+5. Optionally, you can install it into your system with `cmake --install .`.